The Best Anchor Text Distribution Using Backlink Research – SEO Link Strategy

-Now that I had real insight into what kind of links I needed to be building I knew exactly how I should be building my links.
+Now that I had real insight into what kind of links I needed to be building I knew exactly what strategy I should be using as I was building my links.

 I went through this entire process so I could build more natural backlink profiles.

 I used a spreadsheet to built out link maps and track the progress but too much of it was still manual, like trying to decide which anchor text to get next.

 I needed a way to automatically create link maps so that I wouldn’t have to think when building links.

 SEOJet is backlink management software that manages the process that I have been talking about here.